 With just these 2 options you increased your savings for retirement by close to $160,000!

 How many magazines do you get that you never read?
 What about groups you joined and pay for each year but never use?
-Clarity will help you find these charges and cancel them for you.
+Trim will help you find these charges and cancel them for you.

 Finally, you can read my detailed post about cutting expenses.
 It will walk you through 18 ways you can save over $1,000 a month.
 Just make sure you invest the money you save for retirement!